AdlanSADOU/instanced-renderer/README.md

 This is a project I use to learn and experiment Vulkan.

+## Features
+- Instanced quad rendering
+- Array of textures (indexed inside fragment shader) => many textures with only one binding
+- Individual quad transforms via per instance attributes

+**Result**: a bindless 2D renderer able to render more than 2 million sprites at high framerates (60+ fps) on relatively modern GPUs with only 1 draw call

+**Next feature**: Moving transform updates from CPU to GPU via compute shaders

 ## TLDR;
 The code might be rough at some places.
 I don't do OOP while learning/exploring.
 More generally, I do not "Orient" code around objects in the Object Oriented sense.